American Artist: John Wood Dodge

 2 x 2 3/4 inches (sight); frame measures 4 1/4 x 5 1/4 inches

-watercolor on ivory; housed in a wooden frame with a gilded metal mat
+watercolor on ivory; housed under glass in a wooden frame with a gilt metal mat

 *backing paper to the reverse of the portrait is inscribed in graphite: